klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 Here are the main benefits of multisig wallets:

-Store assets/funds securely: Companies and protocols can store their funds safely without worrying about a private key leak or one bad actor moving funds without authorization..
+* Store assets/funds securely: Companies and protocols can store their funds safely without worrying about a private key leak or one bad actor moving funds without authorization.

 Enable decentralised decision making: Companies and business executives can make on-chain decisions on which transactions to execute.
 Two-factor authentication: With the help of multisig wallets, businesses and individuals can make sure that only those with access to the necessary keys can execute transactions.